The Conferment Ceremony for new PhDs

-At the solemn Conferment Ceremony, the new PhDs receive their symbols of honour: a ring, a diploma, and a hat or laurel wreath.
-Those who received PhDs fifty years earlier are invited to come as so-called jubilee doctors.
-Also, honorary doctorates are awarded to distinguished individuals from Sweden and abroad.
+The first Conferment Ceremony at Uppsala University was held in the year 1600.
+At the solemn ceremony, the new PhDs receive their symbols of honour: a ring, a diploma, and a hat or laurel wreath.
+Those who received PhDs fifty years earlier are invited to the Spring Conferment Ceremony as so-called jubilee doctors.
+At the Winter Conferment Ceremony, honorary doctorates are awarded to distinguished individuals from Sweden and abroad.
+The honorary doctors receive all three symbols of honour: a hat or laurel wreath, a diploma and a ring.

 The festivities continue into the evening, with a banquet in the Hall of State at Uppsala Castle.
 Nearly 700 people usually take part in the Conferment Banquet – the new PhDs, jubilee doctors, and honorary doctors and their relatives, invited honorary guests, and teachers and other staff.